neslihanatasever/quiz-app/README.md

-# Quiz App with HTML, CSS, and JavaScript :smiley_cat:
+# Quiz App with HTML, CSS, and JavaScript :otter:

 - Netlify: https://sage-conkies-dbabc8.netlify.app
 - This project was made to master the JavaScript language more and to review past topics.